 Class Participation: Active participation in class contributes to your learning and is an important factor in your grade.
-The instructor will monitor student participation according to the following rubric.
-Tardies and absences will impact negatively class participation grade.
+The instructor will monitor student participation according to the following rubric: (Please feel free to remove the rubric and put in your own system for evaluating participation.
+You may also indicate how tardies/absences affect the participation grade)

 А The student participates with original ideas that show reflection on the material.
 (90-99%) The student comes to class prepared, takes the initiative in class activities, and shows a positive attitude.
-S/he is respectful with partners and teachers, offers help to partners and constantly seeks to improve her/his Spanish. В The student participates voluntarily; however, s/he does not stand out in any way (80-89%) from other students in volume or quality of contributions, or does not show evidence of preparation. С The student attends class but studies/ participates the minimum required; she/he (70-79%) does not show interest in the class and only participates when asked or while doing group/pair work.
+S/he is respectful with partners and teachers, offers help to partners and constantly seeks to improve her/his Spanish. В The student participates voluntarily; however, s/he does not stand out in any way (80-89%) from other students in volume or quality of contributions, or does not show evidence of preparation.
+C The student attends class but studies/ participates the minimum required; she/he (70-79%) does not show interest in the class and only participates when asked or while doing group/pair work.
 D-F The student does not participate because s/he is absent (mentally or physically) (0-69%) and does not develop rapport with the class.
 S/he is disrespectful or unenthusiastic.
 The student must be prodded to begin work, form groups, or participate.
 The student uses English excessively